kinmury/obsidian-golden-coffee/README.md

 >
 > ### Kanban
 >
-> - Adaptation to the theme color scheme and a few fixes.
+> - Adaptation to the theme colour scheme and a few fixes.
 >
 > ### Iframe
 >